As our name suggests, at stg - the specialist transport group, we concentrate on solving transport problems, it's as simple as that.

 Just contact the stg team.

-Whatever your transport problem - whether it is for something oversize, urgent or problematical in some other way - we are here to help.
-Sketch out the details below and the enquiry will be directed to the Associate in the best position to assist.
-He will be in touch directly.
+Whatever your transport problem - whether it is for something oversize, urgent or difficult in some other way - however modest or problematical - we are here to help.
+Contact us by either phone or email as follows:

 Finally commitment, a word that is sometimes overplayed, but not at stg.If we say it is going to happen, provided it is within our control, we make certain that it does happen.
 If there is the slightest doubt, you will be the first to hear.
 More importantly, remedies will already be in place to minimise any impact.